CPJAIN85/PythonLearning/README.md

 1. First import the math module
 2. Than take the input  a number from user.
 3. Then call the methods of math module and pass the user input to calculate by printing the result.

+# Assignment 4 => Task 1 - Read file and handle errors.
+1. Opens and reads a text file named sample.txt.
+2. Prints its content line by line.
+3. Handles errors gracefully if the file does not exist.

+# Assignment 4 => Task 2 - Write and append data into file.
+1. Takes user input and writes it to a file named output.txt.
+2. Appends additional data to the same file.
+3. Reads and displays the final content of the file.